Malachov/mypythontools/README.md

 Paths are infered, but if you have atypical structure or have more projects in cwd, use `mypythontools.paths.set_paths()`.

+There is also some extra stuff, that is not bundled via PyPI (cookiecutter, CSS for readthedocs etc.), such a content is in folder Content.

 ## Modules

+- config
+- pyvueeel (for applications build with eel and vue)
+- utils (various functions callable from one `push_pipeline` function)
 - build
 - deploy
 - misc
 - paths
-- pyvueeel (for applications build with eel and vue)
-- utils (various functions callable from one `push_pipeline` function)

 Check modules help with examples.